The Truth About Corn in Dog Food

 Dog Food CornSo, what should you believe?
 What’s the truth about corn in dog food?

-Is it good?
-Or is it bad?
+Is it good — or is it bad?

 Well, that depends on whom you ask.

-Myths About Corn Promoted
+Myths About Corn

-by the Pet Food Industry
+Promoted by the Industry

 Here are some of the most enduring myths about corn promoted by makers and sellers of corn-based dog foods.